jdobber/jibjib-setup/README.md

 ```sh
 docker stack deploy -c docker-compose.yml --prune jibjib
 ```

+`docker stack` will pull all needed images... that might take some time.

 Wait for MongoDB to show up (use `docker ps` to check):